JtSangerman/LED-weather-sync/README.md

 	./lights_off.sh

 You can use command `node rand-1to255.js` to generate a single random value [0,255] or `node random-rbg.js` for a full random rgb value.
 Pipe or input the output to your bash script appropriately.

+I have configured my pi to run the `WEATHER_LED_SYNC_SERVICE.sh` on startup which has proved to work very well.